maxlaverse/kubernetes-cli-plugin/README.md

 }
 ```

 The merging is done by `kubectl` itself, refer to its documentation for details.
+When providing more than one credential
+is provided no context will be set by default.

 ### Using the plugin from the web interface
 1. Within the Jenkins dashboard, select a Job and then select "Configure"